SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Experimental Results

 \subsubsection{Image Representation}

 We first applied our method to the task of 2D image fitting using INR.
-In our model, the first layer employs high-degree Chebyshev polynomials (degree=512), while the subsequent layers use simple ReLU activation functions.
+We explored all possible combinations of learning rates (1.5$\times$10$^{-4}$, 10$^{-4}$, 1.5$\times$10$^{-3}$, 10$^{-3}$, 10$^{-2}$) and batch sizes (32$\times$32, 64$\times$64, 128$\times$128, 256$\times$256).
+For each combination, we ran each model on five different images \cite{timofte2017ntire}, averaging the results to select the best configuration of learning rate and batch size.
 The loss function used is the MSE between the model's output and the actual pixel values in the images.

-\textbf{Data} For our image representation experiments, we used the DIV2K dataset \cite{timofte2017ntire}, which we downscaled by a factor of 1/4.
-The resulting image had dimensions $510 \times 342 \times 3$ and exhibited varying levels of detail across its regions.
+\textbf{Data} For our image representation experiments, we used 16 natural images from the DIV2K dataset \cite{timofte2017ntire}, each with a resolution of $512 \times 512$ \cite{liu2024finer}.

-\textbf{Results} We compared our method with six baselines: WIRE \cite{saragadam2023wire}, SIREN \cite{sitzmann2020implicit}, INCODE \cite{kazerouni2024incode}, MFN \cite{fathony2020multiplicative}, ReLU+P.E. \cite{tancik2020fourier}, and Gauss \cite{ramasinghe2022beyond}.
-We trained each model for 500 epochs and reported the best results.
-All models have the same architecture with three hidden layers and 256 neurons in each hidden layer, except for WIRE, for which we followed their paper and used an MLP with two hidden layers of 300 hidden features.
-As shown in Fig. \ref{fig:image-representation-h512-complex}, our method achieves the best qualitative and quantitative results, with a PSNR approximately 11 dB higher than the best baseline, INCODE \cite{kazerouni2024incode}.
-Our model not only reconstructs fine details but also preserves the uniformity of black regions, unlike other methods that introduce noise.
-The green boxes in the figure highlight areas where our model excels in maintaining detail and texture.